 The truth of it is that gravity is pulling parts of us down, whether we like it or not, and our mouths are not exempt.
 The corners of our mouths simply begin to droop along with the rest of us as the years rush onward.

 Maybe it’s because I just had a so-called major birthday, but these kinds of things are on my mind lately.
 Yeah, maybe it’s a wee bit shallow, but I’m not apologizing for caring.
-It’s bad enough body parts droop, but I’d like to keep my face looking pleasant and satisfied, and apparently the corners of my mouth have a lot to do with that.
+It’s bad enough body parts droop, but I’d like to keep my face looking pleasant and satisfied, and apparently, the corners of my mouth have a lot to do with that.

 Onward.
 I stumbled on a page about doing facial exercises (aka “Facercise.”)
 All you need to do, believers say, is devote eight minutes of each day to a regimen of various exercises for your face – and presto, change-o – just like you can tighten your sagging butt with simple exercise (NOT), so can you achieve tightening and rejuvenation of your face simply by working on your facial muscles.